praw-dev/praw/.github/CONTRIBUTING.md

 ## Becoming a Team Member

-The PRAW's team is always iterested in expanding PRAW's active team member base with proven contributors.
+The PRAW team is always interested in expanding PRAW's active team member base with proven contributors.
 If you are interested please let us know, In general, we would like to see you push a number of contributions before we add you on.